jefferys/SamSeq/README.md

 #> [1] TRUE
 ```

-If `splitTags= TRU`E is set when reading in the file with `Sam()`, tags will be left as a single unparsed `tags` column with values the uparsed tags delimited by embedded tabs.
+If `splitTags= TRU`E is set when reading in the file with `Sam()`, tags will be left as a single unparsed `tags` column with values the unparsed tags delimited by embedded tabs.
 You might want to leave the optional tags unparsed if you don't need them as parsing them makes reading the file 4 times slower.

 ``` r
 rawTagsSamObj <- Sam( sample.sam, splitTags = FALSE )